 Like a kid in a candy store, I enjoyed watching the expressive decor, inverted Chhatris, pushcart food stalls and other fun elements such as puppets, colourful kettles, Rajasthani decorative horses.
 Chhatris in India particularly illustrate the pride and honour of Rajput and Maratha heritage.
 On this day, however, these furnishings rendered Marriott’s passion by presenting comfort food with a creative twist.

-In a candid conversation, Chef Singh revealed his culinary education that unfurled in the kitchens of Oberoi Agra.
-After which he continued to excel with ITC, Holiday Inn, Radisson Hotels, and Raintree Chennai.
-To add to Chef Singh’s accolades, he has won national level IHM Gold in 2009, Best associate with Radisson in 2012, and 1 Gold and 1 Silver at SICA 2016.
-However, winning ‘Times food guide and nightlife award’ for best north-Indian cuisine was Chef Singh’s most significant achievement of 2017.
-Post which, Chef Singh moved to Indore Marriott to swirl the magic of his gastronomy creativity.
+A brief conversation with Cuisine De Chef Amandeep Singh, the curator of Highway Brunch, led me to discover his culinary journey.
+Chef Singh revealed that his culinary education unfolded in the kitchens of Oberoi, Agra.
+After which, he continued to excel with ITC, Holiday Inn, Radisson Hotels, and Raintree Chennai.
+Chef Singh has also won national level IHM Gold in 2009, Best associate with Radisson in 2012, and 1 Gold and 1 Silver at SICA 2016.

 However, winning the Times Food Guide and Nightlife award in 2017 for best north-Indian cuisine was Chef Singh’s most significant achievement.
 Shortly after winning this award, Chef Amandeep Singh moved to Indore to wave the magic of his gastronomy creativity on Marriott.
 As Chef Singh got talking, he revealed that his first food festival was of Dum Pukth cuisine at ITC, with Chef Imtiaz Qureshi.